Aerobota/re_indirect_search/README.md

 	Default value for the time option 1.0 [s]

 ### Notes for RoboEarth Final Demonstrator
--	Fine tuning the parameters is still a TODO.
-You may see some surprising values.
 -	For naming convensions see data/objectDefinitions.txt.
 This file has a one-to-one mapping between KnowRob definitions and the names used in the NYU dataset.